omers9293/sep10-freedom-project/about.markdown

     </h2>
     <div id="collapseOne" class="accordion-collapse collapse show" data-bs-parent="#accordionExample">
       <div class="accordion-body">
         The year-long project started with us picking a favorite topic (non-tech related) that we would be passionate to research about all year.
 I chose Medical Practice, and I would say I'm still happy with my choice.
 I haven't lost any interest in the medical field.
-We then learned about
+We then researched about software, and hardware, that already exist in our fields.
+That was Part A. After that, we brainstromed possible future inventions that could exist in our fields.
+We learned web design skills and basic fundamentals for us to. build this website at the end.
       </div>
     </div>
   </div>